linode/docs/docs/products/compute/compute-instances/guides/failover-bgp-frr/index.md

 ## Before You Begin

-Prior to following this guide, ensure the following has been done on each Compute Instance used within your IP failover strategy.
+Before following this guide, ensure the following has been done on each Compute Instance used within your IP failover strategy.

 1. Read through the [Configuring Failover on a Compute Instance](/docs/products/compute/compute-instances/guides/failover/) guide to learn more about how failover is implemented within Linode Compute.